Skip to main content

 Last updated: November 13, 2025

 18 Validated Cognitive Benefits: Our platform's brain training games produce real, measurable improvements across multiple cognitive domains.
-Each benefit listed below is backed by peer-reviewed scientific studies from institutions like Nature, JAMA, PLOS ONE, PMC, and leading universities worldwide.
+Each benefit is backed by peer-reviewed studies from Nature, JAMA, PLOS ONE, and leading universities worldwide.

 Scientifically Validated Cognitive Benefits